 Stroke has been identified as the first area of focus for quality standard development.

-Public consultation for the Stroke Quality Standard was undertaken from April 27 to May 25, 2021.
+Public review for the Stroke Quality Standard was undertaken from April 27 to May 25, 2021.